HaliteChallenge/Halite-III/website/learn-programming-challenge/tutorials/index.md

 <br>
 ### [Navigation and Interaction Tutorial](/learn-programming-challenge/tutorials/next-tutorial)

-Improvement your movement and player interaction strategies in this tutorial.
+Improve your movement and player interaction strategies in this tutorial.

   </div>
 </div>